Phoenixrr2113/rebar/README.md

 * [React Cheatsheet](http://codefoundries.com/developer/react/react-cheatsheet.html).
 Techniques for working with React used in the starter kit.
 * [Where to Store Your JWTs - Cookies vs HTML5 Web Storage](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage/).
 Explains the advantages of using HTTP only cookies.

-# Universal Relay Boilerplate (URB) Classic
+## Universal Relay Boilerplate (URB) Classic

 The previous version of this repository with Material-UI `0.18.x` and Relay `0.10` is available at [Universal Relay Boilerplate Classic](https://github.com/codefoundries/UniversalRelayBoilerplateClassic).
 The current version is unfinished and under heavy development.
 Additional units with Windows support and DynamoDB support can be found at [Universal Relay Boilerplate Extra](https://github.com/codefoundries/UniversalRelayBoilerplateExtra).

-## Older Resources

-These mostly apply to URB classic.
+The following mostly apply to URB classic.
 Will be removed once updated versions are created.

 * [Environment Variables Configuration](http://codefoundries.com/developer/rebar/configuration-environment-variables.html).
 * [Customizing Material-UI Look and Feel](http://codefoundries.com/developer/rebar/configuration-material-ui.html).